alandefreitas/futures/docs/future_types.md

 | [when_all_future] | Represent the conjunction of other futures    |
 | [when_any_future] | Represent the disjunction of other futures    |

--
-- [when_all_future] and [when_any_future] are proxy future classes to hold the results of the [when_all] and [when_all] functions.
+Unlike other future types, [when_all_future] and [when_any_future] are proxy future classes to hold the results of the [when_all] and [when_all] functions.
 This proxy allows different future types to interoperate and save resources on new tasks.

 ## Custom future types

 Any custom type with the requirements of [is_future] can interoperate with other future type.
-These classes might represent any process for which a result will only be available in the future, such as child processes and network requests with third-party libraries (such as CURL).
+These classes might represent any process for which a result will only be available in the future, such as child processes and network requests with third-party libraries.

-A simpler alternative for custom future types is with specific template instantiations of [basic_future], which can be configured at compile-time with [future_options].
+A simpler alternative for custom future types is through specific template instantiations of [basic_future], which can be configured at compile-time with [future_options].
 Many future types provided by the library as aliases [basic_future] with specific [future_options].

 --8<-- "docs/references.md"